Irish PM hails abortion vote 'revolution'

 Hours after the polls were published, one of the main anti-abortion campaigns conceded it had lost the vote.

+The Save The 8th campaign described the result as a "tragedy of historic proportions".

-"The unborn child no longer has a right to life recognised by the Irish state," said John McGuirk, from the Save The 8th campaign.
+"The unborn child no longer has a right to life recognised by the Irish state," said its spokesman John McGuirk.

 However, he vowed that No campaigners would continue to protest, "if and when abortion clinics are opened in Ireland".